-- 18 programmable buttons, 5 Savable memory profiles each with a distinct light color for quick identification, an 8-piece weight tuning set (2.4g x8), and over 16 million LED RGB color options.
-The LED may be disabled as per your preference.
+- 18 programmable mouse buttons, 5 custom profiles each with multi distinct LED RGB light color for quick identification, an 8-piece weight tuning set (2.4g x8), and over 16 million LED RGB color options.
+The LED breathing light may be disabled as per your preference.

 - Durable smooth TEFLON feet pads and contour body for ultimate gaming control.
-High-end features including 18 buttons, power button, breathing light in 5 RGB colors backlit modes and 12 side buttons
+High-end features reflected in the 19 mouse buttons including the power button, 12 side buttons and the breathing light in 5 RGB colors backlit modes.

-- Ergonomic Right Handed Design with Rubber Painting Surface that can keep your grip firm during gameplay.
+- Ergonomic Right-Handed design with frosted painting surface that can keep your grip firm during gameplay.
 6ft braided-fiber cable with gold-plated USB connector ensures greater durability.

-- Special Setting Switch Button on the back side of the mouse let you take command with maximum efficiency; 18-Month Manufacturer's Warranty.
+- Special Setting Switch Button on the back side of the wired gaming mouse let you take command with maximum efficiency; 18-Month Manufacturer's Warranty.

 UtechSmart’s Venus Gaming Mouse is just amazing for the value.
 Not only does it rival gaming mice that are double and even triple the cost, but it also surpasses some of them.

 People like to label the Venus an MMO or MOBA mouse due to the programmable buttons, but it works just fine for other games as well.
 It has adjustable DPI settings and even allows you to change the weight of the mouse itself.